Barley with Cauliflower and Vegetable Broth

 • Bimby

-Preparation: Barley with Cauliflower and Vegetable Broth
+Preparation: of the Barley with Cauliflower and Vegetable Broth

 Traditional preparation

-• Peel the carrot, celery, and onion, and chop them into small pieces the size of a fingernail.
+• Peel the carrot, celery, and onion, and chop them into small pieces about the size of a fingernail.

 chopped